-As part of its scientific and research activity, the Department of Foreign Languages, Translation and Interpreting (DFLTI) participates in European and operational programmes.
+As part of its scientific and research activity, the Department of Foreign Languages, Translation and Interpreting (DFLTI) participates in European and other programmes.

 Learn more about DFLTI's international presence.

 DFLTI in research programmes

 ReTrans Project-Working with Interpreters in Refugee Transit Zones: Capacity building and awareness-raising for higher education contexts is a 3-year project which is funded by the EU.
 It is coordinated by the University of Wien, while the partner organisations are the Ionian University of Greece, the Univerza v Mariboru of Slovenia, the Ss.
 Cyril and Methodius University in Skopje Universitat of North Macedonia and the Universität für Weiterbildung Krems of Austria.

 The objective of the research project is to raise awareness for the issue of interpreting in a humanitarian and transborder migration context among institutions of higher education and contribute to the proper education and training of interpreters through the development of innovative teaching material.

 In particular, the project aims at developing digital educational tools for the design of which the specific needs of all stakeholders in the field are taken into account (i.e. interpreters, institutional representatives, refugees and migrants).